The Sarbanes-Oxley Act (SOX)

 The Sarbanes-Oxley Act, widely know as SOX, is a United States federal law enacted in 2002.
 SOX relates to the review of dated legislative audit requirements to protect investors by improving the accuracy and reliability of corporate disclosures, establishing a public company accounting oversight board, corporate responsibility, auditor independence, and enhanced financial disclosure.

-COBIT, or the Control Objectives for Information and related Technology, is a set of best practices for IT management created by the Information Systems Audit and Control Association and the IT Governance Institute (ITGI) in 1996.
-COBIT provides a set of generally accepted measures, indicators, and processes intended to maximize the benefits from the use of information technology and develop appropriate IT governance and control in corporate enterprises.
+COBIT, or the Control Objectives for Information and related Technology, is an arrangement of best practices for IT administration made by the Information Systems Audit and Control Association and the IT Governance Institute (ITGI) in 1996.
+COBIT provides an arrangement of for the most part acknowledged measures, pointers, and processes intended to maximize the benefits from the use of information technology and develop appropriate IT governance and control in corporate enterprises.

 iSecurity enables compliance with all COBIT requirements relevant to IBM i Security: Articles 5.1-5.20.